Stalloyde/blogapi-cms/README.md

-LINK TO LIVE APP: https://blogapi-client-stalloyde.fly.dev
+LINK TO LIVE APP: blogapi-client-stalloyde.vercel.app

 This is the content management system for Blog API Client.
 It is for the author to create, edit or delete posts/comments.
 It is not for public use.